dmaher42/athens-game-starter/README.md

 add your own landmarks) by dropping GLBs in `public/models/buildings/` and updating the placement list in `src/main.js`.

+By default the flattened city plateau hosts two procedurally generated monuments that stand in for the Acropolis and the Temple of Poseidon.
+Supplying the matching GLB files swaps those placeholders for the full landmarks while keeping their positions atop the leveled ground.

 ## KTX2 textures

 Models loaded through `GLTFLoader` expect textures in the KTX2 (Basis Universal)